p0ntan/jsramverk-train-controller/README.md

 #### Backend

 Mocha together with chai is used for backend testing.
-Testing is done on a it's own database called 'test' that is setup in the Atlas Cloud.
+Testing is done on a it's own database called 'test' that is set-up in the Atlas Cloud.
 The command below is also the command used in github actions for continuous integration.

 ```
 # Stand in /backend folder.